|

 prices significantly below those of upstrike typewriters and the Hammond.

-Nevertheless, none of the other single-element machines appear to have had
+Nevertheless, none of the other single-element machines appears to have had

 substantial sales for office use.
 In any event, we have not found claims